WalletWasabi/WasabiDoc/docs/using-wasabi/WalletGeneration.md

 ## Create Strong Passwords with Diceware

-Diceware is a great way to generate secure, memorable, random, and long passwords.
+Diceware is a great way to generate secure, random, and long passwords.
 It’s a great strategy for your most precious passwords (e.g. the password to your computer, your backups, or your encryption key).
 You can even use Diceware to create secure wallets.